Skip to main content

 This international program is a collaboration between Greenland, Denmark, and the United States and seeks to educate and inspire the next generation of polar and STEM professionals.
 The program is open to high schoolers entering their junior year.

-The first two weeks of the in-person program—there’s also a remote program—are spent at field sites in the Kangerlussuaq in western Greenland.
+The first two weeks of the in-person program—there’s also a remote program—are spent at field sites in the Kangerlussuaq region in western Greenland.
 Here, students explore a variety of environment-related topics, build field methods, complete a research project, and present their findings.
-The final week is spent at the U.S. Summit Station at the top of the Greenland Ice Sheet where they learn about topics like climate science, ice coring, and glaciology.
+The final week is spent at the U.S. Summit Station at the top of the Greenland Ice Sheet, where they learn about topics like climate science, ice coring, and glaciology.

-All travel expenses for participants are paid for—except for their passports—and they receive a $1,500 stipend to cover the cost of any necessary gear.
+All travel expenses for participants are paid for, except for their passports, and they receive a $1,500 stipend to cover the cost of any necessary gear.

 23. TeenNat

-This program for high school students entering 10th, 11th, or 12th grade provides them with the chance to perform real research and engage with the excitement around them.
+This program for high school students currently in 9th, 10th, or 11th grade provides them with the chance to perform real research and engage with the excitement around them.
 Students learn about scientific inquiry and observation while building skills in data collection, identifying plants and animals, and hiking safety.
 Ultimately, the program makes science more personal and less theoretical.
+Students can earn up to 55 hours of community service credit for their participation in the program.
+Participants can also earn an REI or Sports Basement gift certificate at the completion of the program.

 Dates: Varies